Thank you. You should be receiving a reset link at the email address you provided shortly.

 100-hour externship.
 For more information, view the "Details" section.

-All materials are included.
+All materials are included in the cost of the program.
 Upon completion of this program, you will

-be prepared to sit for the Pharmacy Technician Certification Exam
+be prepared to sit for the National Certification Exam which is the Pharmacy Technician Certification Exam

-registration fee for this exam is included with this program.
+registration fee for this exam is also included with the program.

 here for information regarding your state-specific regulations for